karam94/git-football-transfers/7 - Merging and merge conflicts/README.md

 ### Merging

-Merging quite simply, is when changes made to files on one branch now need to be integrated in to another branch.
+Merging is when changes made to files on one branch need to be integrated/brought in to another branch.

-For example, if a development team uses feature branches, this means that prior to developing a feature, they create a branch off master where they make and commit their changes to.
+For example, if a development team uses feature branches, this means that prior to developing a feature, they create a branch based off master where they make and commit their changes to.
 Imagine master as the branch that represents the codebase in production.

 Once the work is done and tested, that feature branch then has to be merged back in to the master branch so that it can be deployed to production.